-The following essay appears in the upcoming book Open Sources 2.0 from O’Reilly Media, sequel to the award winning O’Reilly title Open Sources published in 1999.
-Many thanks to O’Reilly for giving me permission to publish this here in advance of the book’s publication and to Chris DiBona for tracking down the permission for me.
+The following essay appears in the book Open Sources 2.0 from O’Reilly Media, sequel to the award winning title Open Sources.
+Many thanks to O’Reilly for giving me permission to publish this here and to Chris DiBona for tracking down the permission for me.

 It is said the only things certain in life are death and taxes.
 For those of us in the IT industry, we can add one more to the list: commoditization.
 The question is, how do we deal with it, particularly if we are IT vendors and not simply IT consumers, for whom commoditization is an unquestionably positive event?